nats-io/nats-architecture-and-design/adr/ADR-20.md

 Currently `SHA-256` is the only supported digest.
 Please use the uppercase form as in [RFC-6234](https://www.rfc-editor.org/rfc/rfc6234) when specifying the digest as in `SHA-256=3F9239B0272558CE6E3E98731C43A654AC6882C5050D5F352B2A5BFBB8DE0058`.

+### Modified Time
+Modified time is never stored.
+* When putting an object or link into the store, the client should populate the ModTime with the current UTC time before returning it to the user.
+* When getting an object or getting an object or link's info, the client should populate the ModTime with message time from the server.

 ### Default Settings

 Default settings can be overridden on a per object basis.